ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 2. Create a split row and make it a template.

-    We need to make the UI elements for the split, and then make it into a template.
-We will be spawning this in from the client script for each split in the game.
+    You need to make the UI elements for the split, and then make it into a template.
+You will be spawning this in from the client script for each split in the game.

     The split needs 3 **UI Text** objects.
 Make sure to name them exactly as below, because the script will be looking for those 3 objects based on their name.